sematext/docs/docs/faq.md

 ### Can you give me an example?

 Say you want to monitor two Solr clusters: one in production and one in staging.
 You'll start by creating two [Infra Apps](/monitoring/infrastructure): one for each environment.
 Even if you don't need [Infrastructure Monitoring](/monitoring/infrastructure), you'll need to have those Infra Apps.
-You can have them on the [Basic (free) plan](https://sematext.com/pricing/#spm) to avoid any costs.
+You can have them on the [Basic plan](https://sematext.com/pricing/#spm) to keep your costs at minimum.
 Install Sematext Agent on all hosts and make them send data to their respective App, as written in the [instructions](/monitoring/quick-start).

 Then you'd set up [Solr Monitoring](/integration/solr) Apps: one per environment.
 At this point, you shouldn't need to touch the hosts: when it comes to shipping Solr metrics, simply select the corresponding Infra App and use [Autodiscovery](/monitoring/autodiscovery) to set up monitoring.